 Other military themed events that happened in Hyde Park during the Regency period include a mock Naval battle.
 And that was staged actually on the serpentine depicting the British defeat of the French, which ended with the French fleet being set on fire.

-This was followed by a firework display and water rockets.
+A firework display and water rockets followed this.
 And then there was a grand fair, which lasted all week.
 This was part of the festivities and rejoicing that took place in Hyde Park at the consequences of the peace in 1814, and the visit of the allied sovereigns.
 Mr. Sarvis Reddings describes with the pen of an eyewitness, the review of the Scott’s Greys in Hyde Park, in the presence of the majesties.

 “It was amusing to see the activity of the other princes and of the juke of Wellington and their movements and the incapacity of the Prince Regent to keep up with them.
 Already grown, unwieldy and bloated.
 He was generally left behind in the Royal excursions being too bulky and too fallstaff-like to move about as they did.